-Effective May 16, 2017, we are offering a $25 rebate on Wi-Fi enabled thermostats that control natural gas heating and/or air conditioning systems.
-Also, Wi-Fi enabled thermostats can be either contractor-installed or self-installed, and do not have to be installed in conjunction with a furnace or boiler installation.
+Effective May 16, 2017, we are offering a $25 rebate on Wi-Fi thermostats that control natural gas heating and/or air conditioning systems.
+Also, Wi-Fi thermostats can be either contractor-installed or self-installed, and do not have to be installed in conjunction with a furnace or boiler installation.

 Click here to see if your customers also qualify for an $85 e-gift card through our

 NYSEG and RG&E are offering rebates to residential natural gas and electricity customers who install qualifying natural gas heating and related control equipment.
 This program is also available to eligible customers who build a new home and install eligible equipment.

 To view the list of qualifying equipment and available rebates click here.

 Click here for our residential rebate coupon that you can print and send to your customers.

 Program Closure When Funds Are Exhausted.
 This rebate program will close once all incentive funds for the program have been exhausted.
 A program closure announcement will be published on our residential rebate program information page.

 To be eligible for rebates, natural gas furnaces and boilers must be Air Conditioning, Heating and Refrigeration Institute (AHRI) or ENERGY STAR approved.
 To determine if your equipment qualifies, visit the AHRI and ENERGY STAR websites.
 Tank type (storage) and tankless natural gas water heaters must be ENERGY STAR approved and installed on or after July 1, 2014 to qualify for rebates.
 Furnace tune-up rebates are for existing natural gas furnaces only, limited to one rebate every five years, effective January 1, 2016.